 The TN visa requires proof of the following:

-- That the applicant is a citizen of Mexico of Canada
+- The applicant must be a citizen of Mexico of Canada.

-- The applicant’s profession is listed under the regulations (many professionals such as engineers, lawyer and pharmacists are listed; but not all professionals qualify)
+- The applicant’s profession must be listed under the regulations (many professionals such as engineers, lawyer and pharmacists are listed; but not all professionals qualify).

-- That the applicant will work full-time or part-time with a U.S. employer (self-employment not permitted), as evidenced by an employer letter
+- The applicant must be coming to work full-time or part-time with a U.S. employer (self-employment not permitted), as evidenced by an employer letter.

 Spouses and Children of TN Visa Holders